catheg88/yep/README.md

 - [ ] position elements on the page
 - [ ] add basic colors & styles

-### Phase 5: Reviews (2 day) Mon, Tues
+### Phase 3: Implement Search Bar (2 days) Fri-Sat

-**Objective:** Reviews belong to both users and restaurants.

-- build out API, Flux loop, and components for:
+**Objective:** Restaurants can be returned using a dynamic search feature.
+- [ ] setup the SearchBar
+- [ ] setup the flux loop with skeleton files
+- [ ] setup React Router
-  - [ ] Review CRUD
+- [ ] implement the dynamic search component, building out the flux loop as needed.
-- Use CSS to style new views

 ### Phase 6: Bonus - add view review by users functionality (2 days) Wed, Thurs